-Researchers are perceived to be less in agreement in their views on how the corona pandemic is being handled in Sweden.
-Confidence in various professional groups, however, has not changed since July, nor has Swedes’ consumption and perceptions of the media’s reporting on the coronavirus.
+The news media are still Swedes’ primary source of information about the coronavirus, but fewer young people are accessing any information at all.
+Researchers are perceived to be more in agreement in their views on how Sweden is handling the pandemic.
 These are the latest findings of a study being conducted by the Swedish non-profit organisation VA (Public & Science).

 Press release 4 June 2020 Can more information result in less food being wasted?
 Researchers will be investigating this together with pupils and teachers across the whole of Sweden in the ’Food Waste Experiment’.
 To assist them, they will be using an artificial intelligence app and the world’s largest food sustainability database.